Panacea Financial, a division of Primis Bank, deposit products:

 A strong credit score is crucial for getting the best refinancing terms (i.e. lowest rate).
 Work on improving your credit by paying bills on time, reducing credit card debt, and correcting any errors in your credit report.

 Don’t settle for the first offer you receive.
 Shop around and compare refinancing offers from multiple lenders.
-Look for competitive interest rates, loan terms, and repayment options that suit your financial goals.
+Look for competitive interest rates, reliable customer support, and repayment options that suit your financial goals.

 Choose between a fixed interest rate, which remains constant throughout the loan term, and a variable rate, which may fluctuate with market changes.
 Fixed rates offer stability, while variable rates at times may start lower but carry the risk of increasing over time.